-Understanding electrostatic charges and the effects they have on your samples and weighing vessels are critical to achieving good quality weighing results.
+Understanding electrostatic charges and the effects they have on your samples and weighing vessels is critical to achieving good quality weighing results.
 Wherever possible, preventative action should be taken to reduce or eliminate the build-up of static charges on samples or weighing containers, in order to avoid any errors, instability or frustratingly slow weighing results.

 What is static?